Azure/iot-edge-v1/doc/devbox_setup.md

 ## Set up a Linux development environment

-This section shows you how to set up a development environment for the Azure IoT Gateway SDK on Ubuntu.
+This section shows you how to set up a development environment for Azure IoT Edge on Ubuntu.

 1. The following packages are needed and they can be installed with the following commands: